chiaweh2/chiaweh2.github.io/_posts/2018-07-20-Ooyamma-convection-model.md

 To increase the efficiency of our model, we also propose to use the non-divengent wind in the model.
 There are total four different background scenarios applied in the model to show the evolution of rising dry air bubble.

-The figure below is showing the entropy evolution of rising dry air bubble under one of the background scenarios.
+The figure below is showing the entropy evolution of rising dry air bubble under one of the background scenarios with an inversion layer on top of the rising bubble.
 ![airbubble](https://chiaweh2.github.io/figures/dry_air.png)